JohnMarzulli/HangarBuddy/README.md

 ## Acknowledgements

-This version was based on the piWarmer by Maria DeGrazia.
+This project started as a fork of piWarmer by Maria DeGrazia.
 [https://github.com/mdegrazia/piWarmer](https://github.com/mdegrazia/piWarmer)

 I want to extend my many thanks to Maria for starting such an amazing project!